Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * Tags are **created locally** and must be **explicitly pushed** to the remote.

-### Question #55
+### Question #55  💩💩💩

 You have a GitHub repository.

-You need to ensure that all changes to code are validated by your company’s security department before the main branch is deployed.
+**You need to ensure that all changes to code are validated by your company’s security department before the main branch is deployed.**

 Which two actions can you perform?
 Each correct answer presents a complete solution.